Bobby Duncum Jr.: Personal life

 Duncum's father, Bobby Duncum Sr., was also a professional wrestler.

 Death

 Duncum was found dead of an apparent drug overdose on January 24, 2000, at 5:00 in the morning by his roommate.
 He was 34 years old.
 Reports from stations KEYE-42 and KTBC Fox 7 in Austin mentioned that Duncum had gone through a divorce.
 An autopsy revealed that Duncum had overdosed on fentanyl, a painkiller that can be up to 100 times more potent than morphine.
 He did not have a prescription for the drug, and was supplied it by a relative.
 He had three patches of the drug at the time of his death.
-He is buried at Holliman Cemetery in Milam County, Texas, with his body previously donated to the University of Texas.
+He is buried at Holliman Cemetery in Rockdale, Texas.